coderaman07/100-Days-of-Code/Readme.md

 From today I started building a Mini Project for one of my friend [Apoorva](https://instagram.com/apoorva_vats20) which will be a website similar to [Udemy](https://udemy.com) where everyone will be having access to best books and best video courses over the Internet.

+## Day 22

+I started designing for the website which can be used for the best UI for the users ( and I think I had my best Designing skills in this ).

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.